Autoencoding with a Classifier System: Results

 \section{Results}

-\subsection{Neuron growth rates}
+\subsection{Neuron Growth Rates}

-The performance of XCSF and the EA without connection mutation on the MNIST datasets is shown in Fig.~\ref{fig:growth}.
+The performance of XCSF and the EA without connection mutation on the \textsc{mnist} data sets is shown in Fig.~\ref{fig:growth}.
 As can be seen, across the 100000 trials with a maximum growth rate of $h_M=1$, XCSF achieves a smaller error than the EA.
-On both MNIST digits and fashion datasets, XCSF has a smaller AUC (2287.95, 2004.95) than the EA (3184.24, 2339.69).
+On both \textsc{mnist digits} and \textsc{mnist fashion}, XCSF has a smaller AUC (2287.95, 2004.95) than the EA (3184.24, 2339.69).

-Comparing early learning performance at 20000 trials on MNIST digits with $h_M=1$, the XCSF mean error (mean = 0.03734, SE = 0.00432, min = 0.02182, median = 0.03164) is significantly smaller than the EA (mean = 0.05699, SE = 0.00358, min = 0.0307, median = 0.06189), $p\le0.0032$.
-Similarly on MNIST fashion after 20000 trials, the XCSF mean error (mean = 0.02224, SE = 0.00028, min = 0.02113, median = 0.02205) is significantly smaller than the EA (mean = 0.0252, SE = 0.00055, min = 0.02204, median = 0.0251), $p\le0.00067$.
+From Table~\ref{table:errors} it can be seen that when comparing early learning performance at 20000 trials on \textsc{mnist digits} with $h_M=1$, the XCSF mean error is significantly smaller than the EA.
+Similarly on \textsc{mnist fashion} after 20000 trials, the XCSF mean error is significantly smaller than the EA.

-On MNIST digits with $h_M=1$, the mean XCSF error reaches $\epsilon_0$ after 97000 trials, whereas the EA does not do so within the 100000 trials run.
-Comparing performance at 97000 trials, the XCSF mean error (mean = 0.00974, SE = 0.00032, min = 0.0082, median = 0.00985) is significantly smaller than the EA (mean = 0.01277, SE = 0.00074, min = 0.00969, median = 0.01265), $p\le0.0032$.

-While neither XCSF nor the EA with $h_M=1$ were able to reach the target error within 100000 trials on the MNIST fashion dataset, XCSF has a significantly smaller error after 100000 trials (mean = 0.01479, SE = 0.00024, min = 0.01362, median = 0.01468) than the EA (mean = 0.0157, SE = 0.00039, min = 0.01328, median = 0.01564), $p\le0.03429$.
+On \textsc{mnist digits} with $h_M=1$, the mean XCSF error reaches $\epsilon_0$ after 97000 trials, whereas the EA does not do so within the 100000 trials run.
+Comparing performance at 97000 trials, the XCSF mean error is significantly smaller than the EA.
+While neither XCSF nor the EA with $h_M=1$ were able to reach the target error within 100000 trials on \textsc{mnist fashion}, XCSF has a significantly smaller error after 100000 trials than the EA.

 Increasing the growth rates clearly results in faster error convergence for both the EA and XCSF, with significantly smaller errors observed when compared with $h_M=1$ after 100000 trials.
-On MNIST digits with $h_M=2$, the mean XCSF error reaches $\epsilon_0$ after 43000 trials, and the EA does so after 47000 trials.
+On \textsc{mnist digits} with $h_M=2$, the mean XCSF error reaches $\epsilon_0$ after 43000 trials, and the EA does so after 47000 trials.
 The $h_M=2$ XCSF AUC = 1415.97 and EA AUC = 1801.79, showing again that XCSF is faster than the EA and that $h_M=2$ results in a smaller error across the whole 100000 trials.